A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 Why Redis

-Some would argue that we could use a file lock or a database lock, but I chose Redis for several reasons:
+A file lock or a database lock could work in theory, but I chose Redis for a few concrete reasons:

-- Our bot is setup on two servers in two different locations, so that rules out file locks
+- The bot runs on two servers in different locations, which rules out file locks.

-- Redis operations are atomic and have a built-in TTL, so using
+- Redis operations are atomic and have built-in TTLs.

-SET key value NX PX ttlis atomic and could be done in one command. - lua scripts will allow us to implement safer release and extend lock operations.
+SET key value NX PX ttlis one atomic command. - Lua scripts let me implement safe release and extend operations without round-trips.

-- Redis is battle tested and used in distributed locks implementations (Redlock).
+- Redis is battle-tested for distributed locks (Redlock).

 Why not Redlock?